Hierarchical analysis of mt- & nuc-DNA gene expression arrays

 figure

-on fish growth metabolism with a small portion of a quantitative gene expression
+metabolism on a small portion of a quantitative gene expression

 microarray.
 The array includes EST tags for cDNAs from